Secret Service Found Explosive Devices In Mail Sent To Hillary Clinton & Barack Obama

-The Secret Service has found explosive devices in both former U.S. Secretary of State Hillary Clinton and former U.S. President Barack Obama's mail, the New York Times reported.
+The Secret Service has found explosive devices in both former Secretary of State Hillary Clinton and former president Barack Obama's mail, the New York Times reported.

 The agency said it "has intercepted two suspicious packages addressed to Secret Service protectees," identified as Clinton and Obama.
 The device addressed to Clinton was found late Tuesday in Westchester County by an employee who screens the mail for her office, while the one addressed to Obama was found in Washington, D.C., Wednesday morning.